burakayy7/blog/_posts/2024-03-02-how-arima-works.md

   X_test, y_test = prepare_data(test, p)
 ```

-We start at 12 (because that is our order for this dataset; ideally I should of not hard coded this!) and create our weights and predictions arrays.
+We start at 12 (because that is our order for this dataset; ideally I should of not of have hard coded this!) and create our weights and predictions arrays.

 Next, in every epoch (pronounced e-po-ck; I learned this a bit too late!) we train an autoregressive model, get it's predictions and the prediction errors, and then feed these _residuals_ into our moving average model (by first converting it to the right format, like a Pandas DataFrame):
 ```python